magneticio/vamp2setup/README.md

 ![](images/screen18.png)

-As you can see besides changing the type of Policy you also need to specify the **metric** parameter which will tell Vamp which metric or combination of metric to use.
+As you can see besides changing the type of Policy you also need to specify the **metric** parameter which will tell Lamia which metric or combination of metric to use.
 In this scenario the value we are using is:

 ````